 As the body uses cholesterol to perform its necessary functions, it freely transports cholesterol in and out of the cell.
 However, when there is a defect in the Niemann-Pick gene, the cell is unable to transport cholesterol out of the lysosomes, causing it to build up.
 This buildup of cholesterol inhibits other cell functions, essentially choking the cell, which leads to cell death, organ dysfunction and death.

 Trappsol®Cyclo™ is a proprietary formulation of hydroxypropyl beta cyclodextrin and in multiple clinical studies has shown encouraging results to effectively manage the transportation of cholesterol.
 Taking the place of the defective NPC1 protein, Trappsol® Cyclo™, with its cyclic structure, facilitates the transport of accumulated cholesterol out of cellular lysosomes so it can be further processed and excreted out of cells.

-Trappsol® Cyclo™ is currently being tested in clinical trials for the treatment of Niemann-Pick Type C1 (NPC), a rare, fatal and progressive genetic disorder and Alzheimer’s disease, an irreversible, progressive neurological disorder, in which high cholesterol is also implicated as a risk factor.
+Trappsol® Cyclo™ is currently being evaluated in clinical trials for the potential treatment of Niemann-Pick Disease Type C1 (NPC), a rare, fatal and progressive genetic disorder and Alzheimer’s disease, an irreversible, progressive neurological disorder, in which high cholesterol is also implicated as a risk factor.

 Cholesterol as measured by Filipin staining at Baseline and after 7 doses over 14 weeks